Kuurosu/pp5-mildew-detection-in-cherry-leaves/README.md

   - The client's requirement is to obtain a comprehensive prediction report of the examined cherry leaves.
   - The report should provide detailed insights, analysis, and evaluation of the predictions made by the system.

+## Rationale for Mapping Business Requirements to Data Visualisations and ML Tasks

+The three main business requirements have been broken down into several user stories, which have been translated into specific machine learning tasks.
+All tasks have been manually tested and verified to ensure they function as expected.

+By mapping the business requirements to data visualisations and ML tasks, we can effectively address the client's needs and provide accurate predictions and reports.
+This approach ensures that the implemented solutions align with the client's objectives and provide valuable insights for their cherry leaf analysis.

 ## Cloud IDE Reminders

 To log into the Heroku toolbelt CLI: